Next.js 16 + React 19: How I Prompted a Conversion-Focused App Router Migration

 For the premium web builds I discussed in The Immersive Web Design Manual, Turbopack's speed isn't just convenience—it's the difference between maintaining creative momentum and losing the thread during long build waits.

-Async Route APIs: The Breaking Change Everyone Hits #
+Async Route APIs: The Prompt Pattern for Breaking Changes #

 The most disruptive breaking change in Next.js 16 is the full transition to async Route APIs.
 Functions that were synchronous in Next.js 14 (cookies(), headers(), params, searchParams) now require await.
-If you migrated to 15 and ignored the warnings, 16 will break your build until you fix them.
+If you migrated to 15 and ignored the warnings, 16 will break your build until you fix them per the official migration guide.

 What Changed #